taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 #### SmartAdvice email notifications and reminders

-`--api-version 1`

-Managing email notification activity (global setting for all users):

-_Sending any emails from the SmartAdvice plugin_
+This section outlines the process of managing email notifications from the SmartAdvice plugins.
+It applies to all users and it is a global (server-wide) setting.

+_Sending any notifications (including reminders) related to advices_
 ```
 cloudlinux-awp-admin --api-version 1 set-options --smart-advice-notifications=<on/off>
 ```

-_Reminder about non-activated advice once a month:_
+_Sending reminder notifications for not activated advices once a month:_
 ```
 cloudlinux-awp-admin --api-version 1 set-options --smart-advice-reminders=<on/off>
 ```